crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 `gzip` means to compress the output. `-N` and `-X` options are helping us in the course to download only a snapshot of the actual dataset to speed up analyses.
 For a research project, we would always access the entire dataset.

-_Q5: How many files did you produce with the loop above?_
+_Q5 (optional): How many files did you produce with the loop above?_

 ### The sequence format fastq